 Present Day Feng Shui

 The practice of feng shui has spread throughout the world as millions of people in all countries practice it.
-Today's Chinese government is more liberal and feng shui is once again accepted and practiced in China.
+Today's Chinese government is less strict as in the past where feng shui is concerned.
+In modern China, feng shui is once again accepted and practiced in China.

 The modern Western morphing of feng shui is Black Hat Sect or Black Hat Tantric Buddhism Feng Shui (BTB).
 BTB was introduced to the West by Tibetan monk Lin Yun in the early 1970s.
 BTB isn't recognized by most Classical Feng Shui practitioners as authentic feng shui.
 It's considered a cookie cutter or fast food solution.
 BTB embraces a few basic feng shui rules and bagua but omits feng shui mathematical formulas and practices, such as time dimension (flying stars), four pillars, Kua numbers and other disciplines essential to a Classical Feng Shui.

 The History of Feng Shui